-The law generally requires products to be safe for their intended use.
-Despite this legal mandate, many things can and do go wrong between the time a product is designed or manufactured and the time it finds its way into a consumer's hands.
+The law generally requires products to be safe for their intended use, but many things can and do go wrong between the time a product is designed or manufactured and the time it finds its way into a consumer's hands.

 Sometimes the way a product is designed is the problem.
 For instance, construction and manufacturing equipment and other tools with revolving blades are sometimes designed without proper safety guards.
 This can result in serious injuries that include brain injury or severed fingers/limbs or damage that later requires amputation.
 Other construction-specific accidents can involve cranes, forklifts, hydraulic jacks, and scaffolding.

 In other situations, products that were properly designed become dangerous because of faulty manufacturing.
 When a car manufacturer uses a faulty collision sensor, for example, an airbag can fail to deploy at the right time.
 Similarly, a fuel tank that hasn't been designed properly can cause death or catastrophic injury during an explosion in a vehicle collision.

 Products might also be unsafe because a manufacturer fails to provide proper instructions or warnings about hidden dangers.
 For example, when a product is flammable or toxic, manufacturers have a duty to provide clear instructions on how to properly use the product so as to avoid fire and exposure to dangerous toxins.
 This applies in situations where the manufacturer fails to warn users about misuses that are predictable, as well.